We've been exploring the far north-east to get the full lowdown on all things kid-friendly in Singapore's baby town, Punggol.

 Punggol Regional Library, #01-12, One Punggol, 1 Punggol Drive, Singapore 828629

-There are a number of options you can choose from at the malls.
-Some places we love at Waterway Point are the usual stalwarts Tim Ho Wan, Yayoi, Din Tai Fung, Soup Spoon Union, Genki Sushi and more.
+There are a number of food options you can choose from at the malls in Punggol.
+Some places we love at Waterway Point are the usual stalwarts like Tim Ho Wan, Yayoi, Din Tai Fung, Soup Spoon Union, Genki Sushi and more.
 You can also find an array of dining options at the Oasis Terraces and Northshore Malls.

-However, if you prefer a change of scene, you can hit up The Punggol Settlement and Tebing Lane for some yummy eats.
-You lapped up the seafront views at Punggol, now lap up the sea offerings at House of Seafood and Ponggol Seafood which are serving up only the freshest bites.
-Tebing Lane also has its share of eclectic eateries like Whisk and Paddle for brunch fare or Firenzie Bar & Bistro for live football matches and bar snacks.
+However, if you prefer a change of scene, you can hit up The Punggol Settlement and Punggol Container Park in Tebing Lane for some yummy eats.
+You lapped up the seafront views at Punggol; now lap up the sea offerings at House of Seafood and Ponggol Seafood, which serve up only the freshest bites.
+Punggol Container Park in Tebing Lane also has its share of eclectic eateries like Whisk and Paddle for brunch fare and Firenzie Bar & Bistro for live football matches and bar snacks.

 House of Seafood @ Punggol, 500 New Punggol Rd, #01-01/02, The Punggol Settlement, Singapore 828617